Everything You Need to Know About Google My Business Posts

 Visibility: Searchers will come across your Product posts on desktop, mobile, and in the Google Maps app.

-- Google Maps App – In the navigation under Posts.
+- Google Maps App – In the Overview section after the business contact information.

-- You create a collection of products, and group them by types (for instance, Most Popular Running Shoes, Must Have Casual Shoes, Summer Sandals, etc.), you can add multiple products within a collection, which gives you the opportunity to make a very robust product section.
+- You create categories for your products, and add each individual product to each corresponding category (for instance, Most Popular Running Shoes, Must Have Casual Shoes, Summer Sandals, etc.), you can add multiple products within a category, which gives you the opportunity to make a very robust product section.

 - The Product feature automatically adds a call button to every collection using your listings Primary Phone Number.
 When a user views a product the call button is displayed in the post with an optional additional CTA button which can link to that product’s landing page on your site.